Assignment 2 File System

 concerns are absent in the diagram.

-Your task is to implement a bump allocator in kernel/src/allocator/bump.rs
+Your task is to implement a bump allocator in kernel/src/allocator/bump.rs.
+In

 necessary to guarantee the proper alignment of the returned addresses.
 We’ve